alvmivan/nullable-functional/README.md

 # nullable-functional
-C# Extensions for Nullable Types, for functional usages
+C# Extensions for Nullable Types, and objects that could be null, for functional usages

 see [Examples](Example.cs) for correct usage